What is the Violence Against Women’s Act?

 NOTE: Despite the name, VAWA is not limited to women.
 Both men and women can apply for VAWA.

-Immigration and Violence Against Women Act attorney Andres Mejer has the experience and knowledge to help you with your Violence Against Women’s Act case.
-While there are areas of immigration law where you may not need an attorney, Violence Against Women Act is not one of them.
+Immigration and Violence Against Women Act attorney Andres Mejer have the experience and knowledge to help you with your Violence Against Women’s Act case.
+While there are areas of immigration law where you may not need an attorney, the Violence Against Women Act is not one of them.
 It is very document-intensive and requires a lot of factual evidence.
-A bare bones Violence Against Women Act application with little proof will be denied.
+A bare-bones Violence Against Women Act application with little proof will be denied.
 If you believe you may qualify let Andres Mejer Law, help you file the best Violence Against Women Act application possible and increase your chances of getting it approved.
 Call us at 888-695-6169 today to learn how we can help you with this important process.